Zekao/snowcrash/README.md

 PHP Notice:  Undefined variable: Check flag.Here is your token : wiok45aaoguiboiki2tuin6ub in /home/user/level06/level06.php(4) : regexp code on line 1
 ```
 ## Level 07
+In this exercise, we have a compiled program with nm and strings.
+We don't have a lot of information about it.

+With ltrace, we can see that the program will recover an environment variable called LOGNAME, which is set as level07.
+If we change the value of this variable by getflag, when we execute the level07, it will display getflag because the program displays the log name.
+If we add a ";" and a new command, technically, it will display getflag AND execute our command

 ```bash
 level07@SnowCrash:~$ export LOGNAME="; getflag"